abhishek-kumar-code/Redfish_Public/SchemaGuideInput.md

   -	provide the location of the metadata that describes the payload
   -	provide a root URL for resolving relative references

+## @odata.context

-The structure of the @odata.context is the url to a metadata document with a fragment describing the data (typically rooted at the top-level singleton or collection).
+The @odata.context property is a url to a metadata document with a fragment describing the data (typically rooted at the top-level singleton or collection).

 Technically the metadata document only has to define, or reference, any of the types it directly uses, and different payloads could reference different metadata documents.
+However, since the @odata.context provides a root URL for resolving relative references (such as @odata.id's), we return the canonical metadata document.

+## @odata.type

+Description of @odata.type

-However, since the @odata.context provides a root URL for resolving relative references (such as @odata.id's) we have to return the "canonical" metadata document.
-Further, because our "@odata.type" annotations are written as fragments, rather than full URLs, those fragments must be defined in, or referenced by, that metadata document.
+Because our "@odata.type" annotations are written as fragments, rather than full URLs, those fragments must be defined in, or referenced by, that metadata document.
 Also, because we qualify actions with the versionless namespace aliases, those aliases must also be defined through <references> in the referenced metadata document.

-Initially we tried only to reference the ServiceRoot metadata in the root $metadata document, but this required us to use relative URLs for all of our @odata.type annotations for types that were hosted on-box, or absolute URLs for off-box metadata, and the client having to parse the URL to match just the fragment.
-Having the types defined or referenced from the service's $metadata allows us to just put a canonical fragment in the payload and decide in the service $metadata whether the reference is hosted on-box or off-box.
-So it turned out that putting the <References> for any used types in the metadata document allows all of our payloads to be shorter and more consistent by using fragments, as well as using versionless aliases for actions.

-## @odata.type
- - Description of @odata.type

 ## @odata.id

- - Description of @odada.id
+Description of @odada.id

-## Status
- - Full details and enum table for the common status block
- - State, Health, HealthRollUp